More about Kuntanawa Yunu Rapé

-Yunu is prepared with ashes from wood and bark from the Sapota tree and leafs of a tree called Yunu in their indigenous language.
-In Portuguese it is locally known as Lourinho.
+Kuntanawa Yunu Rapé is prepared with the usual top grade tobacco ashes from the wood and bark from the Sapota tree.
 The Sapota tree makes a great ash that is very gentle on the nose.
-Yunu or Lorinho has a very pleasant, refreshing minty scent which definitely lifts the spirits, supports spiritual cleansing and drives away negative energies.
+The blend gets its delicious refreshing scent from the leafs of a tree called Yunu.
+Yunu is the name of this herb in their indigenous language.
+In Portuguese the locals call it Lourinho or Lourim.
+The botanical name we haven’t been able to trace so far.
+Yunu or Lourinho has a very pleasant, refreshing minty scent which definitely lifts the spirits.
+It supports spiritual cleansing and drives away negative energies.

 Use with respect and care; it is a tobacco product and can be habit forming!